vishaldhole173/pro-stream-documentation/User/VisionStream/Manage/Accounts/accounts.md

 ## <img src="https://raw.githubusercontent.com/vishaldhole173/pro-stream-documentation/main/fontawesome/svgs/solid/bullhorn.svg" width="20" height="20">  Show Invitations

-You can send invitations to other users, inviting them to join and access the streaming service using your account.
+You can send invitations to other users, inviting them to join your VisionStream account.

 Invited users, once enrolled, will inherit minimum user privileges.
 It is the responsibility of the enrolling user to assign privileges to the newly enrolled user.